-In this blog post, I will highlight the 12 top attractions and things to do in Gettysburg.
+In this blog post, I will highlight the 12 Best and Fun Things to Do in Gettysburg.
 So, if you are planning a trip to this historic town, be sure to add these places to your list.

 Things to Do in Gettysburg